Plugin Readmes

 • Tested up to – The version of WordPress that the plugin has been tested against.
 This field ignores minor versions, as plugins shouldn’t break with a minor update.
 This means a plugin only need to define the major version it is tested against and the WordPress.org plugin directory will automatically add the minor version.
 This should be numbers only, so ‘4.9’ and not ‘WP 4.9’

 • Requires PHP – (OPTIONAL) The required minimum version of PHP needed for use with this plugin.
-This This should be numbers only, so ‘7.0’ and not ‘PHP 7.0’
+This should be numbers only, so ‘7.0’ and not ‘PHP 7.0’

 • Stable Tag – The stable version of the plugin.
 This is not the version of WordPress, but the version of the plugin itself.
 Only use numbers and periods, and SemVer formatting is recommended.